 When it comes to building an online store that sells 24/7 having the right support can literally save your business from disasters (loss of revenue, damage to your reputation, etc.).

-That’s why it’s super important we compare Wix and Shopify when it comes to the support their offer.
+That’s why it’s super important we compare Wix and

-Wix: support – unfortunately, Wix offers support only by phone or their forums.
+Unfortunately, Wix offers support only by phone or their forums.
 And this is limited to business hours only.
 So you won’t get any help during the night or on the weekends.

 The good thing though is that the community behind Wix is big enough.
 So you’re likely to find enough people who would be willing to help you solve your problems.

 Wix also has a well-written marketing blog and tutorials to help you learn how to use the platform.